 In grade 2, extending the understanding of the base-ten system is given utmost importance.
 Understanding addition and subtraction of numbers up to 1000 and generalizing methods to compute sums and differences using place value and the properties of operations are some of the key areas of focus under number sense.
 In measurement, students recognize the need for standard units of measure and learn to use measurement tools.
 In addition to analyzing 2-D and 3-D shapes, students are encouraged to identify sides and angles of 2-D shapes.

-In order to facilitate mastery of abstract concepts by young learners, Cuemath adopts a Concrete-Pictoria-Abstract (CPA) approach.
+In order to facilitate mastery of abstract concepts by young learners, Cuemath adopts a Concrete-Pictorial-Abstract (CPA) approach.
 The curriculum is aided with concrete models and visuals as much as possible to make the transition from concrete to abstract concepts seamless.

 The curriculum for grade 2 spreads across four major domains.